vishruthb/notes/content/Computer Systems/Operating Systems/🚴‍♂️ Concurrency.md

 Threads pair calls to `acquire` and `release`.
 Between `acquire`/`release`, the thread holds the lock, and `acquire` does not return until any previous holder releases.

 Implementation of `acquire`/`release` needs to be atomic, executing as though it can't be interrupted.
+- Use a queue to block waiters
+- Leave interrupts enabled within critical section
+- Use disabling interrupts and/or spinning only to protect the critical sections within `acquire`/`release`

+**Limitation:** Locks don't provide ordering or sequencing.
 ## Spinlocks
 - Threads waiting to acquire lock spin in test-and-set loop
 - Wastes CPU cycles